Joshuad2uiuc/latex-automater/README.md

 Adding an alias so it will be actually something like

 ```
-newlatex The Elephant and the
+newlatex The Elephant and the Whale
 ```